-^{259.} Id.
-The rhetoric of modernity continues to define the Western perception of the Muslim world.
-The critique of Islamic fundamentalism departs from a familiar cliché that fundamentalists are opposed to modernity.
-Even benevolent Western attitudes toward the Muslim world focus on modernizing the "backward economies and social conditions" prevailing in Muslim lands.
+The yearning for Islamic law, however, began to assert itself when Muslim communities were liberated from colonial rule.263 The decolonization of the Muslim world did not remove Western codes and constitutions from legal systems, which had penetrated deeply into the legal fabric of daily life.264 Modern courts with judges and lawyers had effectively replaced classical Shariah courts.265 The Western procedures and rules of evidence to prosecute civil and toward the Muslim world focus on modernizing the "backward economies and social conditions" prevailing in Muslim lands.
 See Terrance G. Carroll, Secularization and States of Modernity, 36 WORLD POL.
 362 (1984) (arguing that secularization is not a prerequisite for modernity and that religion, including Islam, can be compatible with the development of a modern state).